nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107-A.md

 **Parameter Definitions:**

-*	input metaphlan tables are provided as position arguments (produced during humann3 run above, step 14a)
+*	input metaphlan tables are provided as position arguments (produced during humann3 run in [step 16a](#16a-running-humann-which-also-runs-metaphlan)

 *  `>` – output is redirected from stdout to a file

 **Input data:**

-* *fastq.gz (filtered/trimmed reads from step 2, forward and reverse reads concatenated if paired-end)
+* *fastq.gz (filtered/trimmed reads from [step 2](#2-quality-filteringtrimming), forward and reverse reads concatenated if paired-end)

 **Output data:**